LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/26-EZK.md

 <sup>7</sup> In thee have they set light by father and mother: in the midst of thee have they dealt by oppression with the stranger: in thee have they vexed the fatherless and the widow.
 <sup>8</sup> Thou hast despised mine holy things, and hast profaned my sabbaths.
 <sup>9</sup> In thee are men that carry tales to shed blood: and in thee they eat upon the mountains: in the midst of thee they commit lewdness.
-<sup>10</sup> In thee have they discovered their fathers ’ nakedness: in thee have they humbled her that was set apart for pollution.
+<sup>10</sup> In thee have they discovered their fathers’ nakedness: in thee have they humbled her that was set apart for pollution.
 <sup>11</sup> And one hath committed abomination with his neighbour’s wife; and another hath lewdly defiled his daughter in law; and another in thee hath humbled his sister, his father’s daughter.
 <sup>12</sup> In thee have they taken gifts to shed blood; thou hast taken usury and increase, and thou hast greedily gained of thy neighbours by extortion, and hast forgotten me, saith the Lord GOD.
 <sup>13</sup> Behold, therefore I have smitten mine hand at thy dishonest gain which thou hast made, and at thy blood which hath been in the midst of thee.
 <sup>14</sup> Can thine heart endure, or can thine hands be strong, in the days that I shall deal with thee?
 I the LORD have spoken [it], and will do [it].
 <sup>15</sup> And I will scatter thee among the heathen, and disperse thee in the countries, and will consume thy filthiness out of thee.
-<sup>16</sup> And thou shalt take thine inheritance (8676) in thyself in the sight of the heathen, and thou shalt know that I [am] the LORD.
+<sup>16</sup> And thou shalt take thine inheritance in thyself in the sight of the heathen, and thou shalt know that I [am] the LORD.
 <sup>17</sup> And the word of the LORD came unto me, saying,
 <sup>18</sup> Son of man, the house of Israel is to me become dross: all they [are] brass, and tin, and iron, and lead, in the midst of the furnace; they are [even] the dross of silver.
 <sup>19</sup> Therefore thus saith the Lord GOD; Because ye are all become dross, behold, therefore I will gather you into the midst of Jerusalem.